 I am happy to assure you that the slow food movement is still very much with us and has grown worldwide since I last wrote about it on this site.
 The term “slow food” was coined in Italy in 1986 in response to the opening of a McDonald’s in Rome.
-The movement sees itself as an antidote to fast food culture, microwave cooking, and eat-and-run meals.
-It also aims to broaden the demand for foods from our past, such as fresh whole grain breads and other baked goods from local bakeries, heirloom vegetables and meats, and non-processed cheeses.
-Even more important, it encourages us to slow the pace of our lives so that we can truly enjoy our food and drink.
+The movement saw itself then as an antidote to fast food culture, microwave cooking, and eat-and-run meals.
+It also aimed to broaden the demand for foods from the past, such as fresh whole-grain breads and other baked goods from local bakeries, heirloom vegetables and meats, and non-processed cheeses.
+Perhaps more importantly, it encouraged people to slow the pace of their lives in order to truly enjoy food and drink.
 Clearly, this approach had wide appeal.
 In the U.S. there are now more than 150 local slow food chapters with more than 6,000 members.
 Around the world, the slow food movement is active in 160 countries.

 Andrew Weil, M.D.